Delicious Pineapple Season in Hawaii and some recipes (updated)

 Hawaiian recipes using fresh pineapple

 There are so many ways to prepare sweet or savory dishes with pineapples as a side dish or even the star ingredient to any meal.
-Check out these wonderful recipes below for inspiration.
+When it is pineapple season in Hawaii, everyone is looking for new recipe inspiration on what to do with these delicious fruits.
+Check out these wonderful recipes below to inspire you to make some of these amazing dishes with pineapples.

 Hope you get to try some of these delicious recipes above or even just eat fresh pineapples grown on the islands.
 Pineapple season in Hawaii is a fantastic time to enjoy these tropical fruits that you can get anywhere on the islands.